sims-bit/Milestone_project_two/README.md

 * The site will consist of one page.
 The initial landing page contains the rules to the game as well as a name entry requirement for the player.
 * The rules simply cover the game options and which weapon beats which weapon in the game.
 * If the name of the player isn't filled in, a drop down modle will be triggered informing the user that they need to enter this information before they can continue on to play the game.
 * Once the user has entered their name, they are required to click the enter button.
 * This will trigger Javascript iniated css transitions to bring up the the users and computers game play options and remove the rules from user interaction with the Enter button.
 The users game options will be in the foreground of the screen and the game options that the computer will use will be in the background/ higher up the screen.
 When the user hovers over the game options avaliable to them, the game option will enlarge, informing the user that, that option is avalible for their selection.
 * At the end of the game there will the final game message that will appear on the screen to indicate the winner or the loser.
+* In the top right hand corner of the screen there is a refresh button which refreshes the rounds of the game so users are able to play again.

 Possible future features can inlude:
 * Onscreen game score
 * Highscore page
 * Music to accompany the animations as well as music for when the player wins or looses.
-WAS THERE ANOTHER ONE??

 #### Design
 #### Skeleton